Battle of the Most Convenient

 With tape-in extensions, you have to purchase the hair extensions, find a hair stylist, potentially pay a deposit for your appointment and pay for the service.
 So while you will pay more to get tape-in extensions you are also exerting more energy going through the entire process.

 Is it worth it?
 I can't say because I have not tried the tape-in technique.
 While both of these super convenient technique's prices mainly depend on the hair brand you choose; tape-ins will for sure run your pockets dry faster than clip-ins will.

 Almost everything will have bad and good things about it.
 On the bright side, having pros and cons will help you narrow down your choice.
 Pros and cons can be subjective based on person to person.
 If enough people agree however there can be some truth to it.

 - No heat/tools required for installation

-- Method takes less time than traditional sew-ins
+- The method takes less time than traditional sew-ins

 - Reusable extensions

 - Gives volume to hair